Sitefinity/Telerik.Sitefinity.Translations.TranslationsCom/README.md

 </table>

 ### Sync methods
-The following methods are called (in the bellow order) during the syncing of translations.
+The following methods are called, in the order presented, during the synchronization of the translations:
 <table>
 	<thead>
 		<tr>